javy3555/CryptoWatch/README.md

 # Cryptowatch
 ## Live Cryptocurrency MarketData

-Cryptowatch - The ultimate crypto tracker app that allows you to track, convert cryptocurrency and sync your entire crypto portfolio in a single app.
+Cryptowatch - The ultimate crypto tracker app that allows you to track, convert cryptocurrency, and sync your entire crypto portfolio in a single app.

 ## Features